prakash-js/Cheat-Guides/windows_reg.md

 *  `reg query <key> /f search.exe /d`

-    /d searches inside the value  "**DATA**" (actual stored content), such as the file path stored under a registry key like Run
+    /d searches inside the value  "**DATA**" (actual stored content), such as the file path stored under a registry key like Run.
+If Windows needs to EXECUTE something → use PATH (/d)
+If Windows needs to DECIDE something → use NUMBER (0/1/2)

 *  `reg query <key> /f search.exe /v`